kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 is created, the related thing (a volume, in this example) is also destroyed and created anew.

-{{< figure src="/images/docs/pod.svg" title="Pod diagram" class="diagram-medium" >}}

-A multi-container Pod that contains a file puller and a web server that uses a persistent volume for shared storage between the containers.
+{{< figure src="/images/docs/pod.svg" title="Figure 1." class="diagram-medium" caption="A multi-container Pod that contains a file puller [sidecar](/docs/concepts/workloads/pods/sidecar-containers/) and a web server.
+The Pod uses an [ephemeral `emptyDir` volume](/docs/concepts/storage/volumes/#emptydir) for shared storage between the containers." >}}

 ## Pod phase